Individual Membership Rates

 Complete the Meetings Professional Member Application to be considered for FICP membership.

-Please note: The membership definitions were modernized and clarified in 2019 by a board-appointed task force.
+Please note: The membership definitions were modernized and clarified in 2019 by a Board-appointed task force, with the Independent Meetings Professional definition revised in December 2022.
 These definitions apply for all those seeking to join FICP or renew membership moving forward.

 Membership Eligibility – Corporate Incentive Program